 In that book, he tells of his early business life, which started with selling newspapers in restaurants.
 At the time, this was a novel thing to do, a departure from the typical practice of boys hawking newspapers on street corners.
-At first, restaurant managers tried to discourage him, but he gradually won them over by his politeness, charm, persistence, and the fact that most customers had no objection to this new way of selling papers.
+At first, restaurant managers tried to discourage him, but he gradually won them over by his politeness, charm, persistence, and the fact most customers had no objection to selling newspapers.

 In David and Goliath: Underdogs, Misfits and the Art of Battling Giants, best-selling author Malcolm Gladwell examines what happens when ordinary people confront giants.
 Gladwell defines giants as "powerful opponents of all kinds—from armies and mighty warriors to disability, misfortune, and oppression."